Category Archives: British Royals

 Contemporary German print of Charles I’s beheading; Credit – Wikipedia

 On January 29, 1649, the day before his execution, Charles burned his personal papers.
-He was allowed to see the two of his children who were still in England, 13-year-old Elizabeth and 8-year-old Henry.
+He was allowed to see 13-year-old Elizabeth and 8-year-old Henry, his only children still in England.
 He told Elizabeth to be faithful to the “true Protestant religion” and to tell her mother that “his thoughts had never strayed from her.”
 He warned Henry to “not be made a king” by the Parliamentarians because he suspected they would make the boy a puppet king.
 Charles divided his jewels among the two children, keeping only his George, an enameled figure of St. George, worn as a part of the ceremonial dress of the Order of the Garter.
-Charles spent a restless last night, only going to sleep at 2:00 AM.
+Charles had a restless last night, only going to sleep at 2:00 AM.

 Charles awoke early on January 30, 1649, the day of his execution, and dressed all black and wore a blue sash.
 He requested one extra shirt from Thomas Herbert, his Gentleman of the Bedchamber so that the crowd gathered would not see him shiver from the cold and mistake it for fear.
 Charles walked the short distance from St. James’ Palace to the Palace of Whitehall where a scaffold had been built outside the Banqueting House.